MicrosoftDocs/appcenter-docs/docs/sdk/push/xamarin-forms.md

 * The platform (iOS vs Android vs UWP).
 * Whether the push is received while application is in foreground or background.

-For all platforms, when the push is received in background, the event is not fired right away, the user will first see an Android system notification, an iOS alert or a UWP toast.
+For all platforms, when the push is received in background, the event is not fired right away, the user will first see an Android system notification, an iOS alert, or a UWP toast.

 The event is **fired only by clicking the notification** in that case.